a

 “Holy Inana received deceit, the rebel lands, kindness, being on the move, being sedentary.”

-Having planted deceit as a divinely given ordinance, of the same order as kindness, deception had become acceptable and officially condoned, by goddess of love Inana in person.
+Having thus planted deceit as a divinely given ordinance, of the same order as kindness, deception had become acceptable and officially condoned, by goddess of love Inana in person.

 The Change of Guards at Heaven's Doors

 After arriving at Uruk, Gilgamesh told the banished boatman to inspect the walls of the city.
 With the closure of the realm of the divine, these walls - a metaphor for the laws of the ruler - thus became the sole point of reference for civilization.
 The wisdom from the divine source within had been effectively muzzled; from now on understanding was tied to the voice from the palace and its financial enablers.
-This alienation from the heart was the starting point of humanity’s alienation from its natural environment.
+This alienation from the heart was at the same time the starting point of humanity’s alienation from its natural environment.

 It took till Nabonidus’ reign over Babylonia, in the middle of the 6th century BC, for Adapa’s wisdom to be publicly questioned, by the king himself, who probably had consumed food or water of life: